Faculty FAQs

 What are embedded outcomes?

-The embedded outcomes are met within each student’s major and define the learning expectations of particular degrees.
-Faculty within each program will determine where and at what level embedded outcomes will be met within their programs.
-The three embedded outcomes are communication; ways of thinking; and interpersonal skills and intercultural knowledge.
+The embedded outcomes (formally, Embedded Learning Outcomes or ELOs) are met within each student’s major and are part of the learning expectations of all degrees.
+Faculty within each program determine where and at what level embedded outcomes can be met within their programs.
+The four embedded outcomes are communication, ways of thinking, interpersonal skills and intercultural knowledge, and diversity, equity, and inclusion.
 For a description of the embedded outcomes, please click here.

 How might embedded outcomes be met within a program/major?

-Embedded outcomes shall be managed at the program level and shall not be tracked at the individual student level.
+Embedded outcomes shall be managed at the program of study level and shall not be tracked at the individual student level.
 Unlike the foundational outcomes, which are satisfied by coursework and are portable across campus, the embedded outcomes are addressed throughout—or threaded through—a program's curriculum.
 A program's curriculum taken as a whole should contribute to achieving the embedded outcomes.
-Faculty in each program will determine how their students will meet embedded outcomes.
-Students may take designated courses, complete projects, engage in service learning, participate in a study abroad experience, or complete another approved assignment that documents their acquisition of embedded outcomes.
-Ultimately, it will be up to program faculty to agree upon how their students will meet these outcomes.
+Faculty in each program determine how their students will meet embedded outcomes.
+Students may take designated courses, complete projects, engage in service learning, participate in a study abroad experience, and other experiential learning opportunities, or complete another approved assignment that documents their acquisition of embedded outcomes.
+Ultimately, it is up to program faculty to agree upon how their students will meet these outcomes.

 Must programs require students to complete ALL embedded outcomes?